-Neos, a UK InsurTech that is majority-owned by Aviva with Munich Re as a strategic partner, provides home insurance along with a package of internet-connected devices that reduce risk in the home.
-The package includes a camera, leak sensors and smoke detectors.
+Neos, a UK InsurTech that is majority-owned by Aviva with Munich Re as a strategic partner, provides home insurance along with a parcel of internet-connected devices that reduce risk in the home.
+The parcel includes a camera, leak sensors and smoke detectors.
 Customers can monitor their homes and receive alerts via an app.
-In 2019, Neos signed 174,000 users, and its technology became a number one best seller on Amazon.
+In 2019, Neos signed 174,000 users and its technology became a number one best seller on Amazon.

-People in the segment are particularly interested in self-controlled and adjustable cover because many have high-value items but lower incomes than elder peers.
-One person explained that she liked the concept more than others because “I have to worry about cost, and I am a renter.”
-Another said: “I love the flexibility in this service, and being able to adjust my insurance based on what I can afford or need is a big plus for me.”
+People in the segment are particularly interested in self-controlled and adjustable cover because many have high-value items but lower incomes than their elder peers.
+One person explained that she liked the concept more than others because “I have to worry about cost and I am a tenant.”
+Another said: “I love the flexibility in this service and being able to adjust my insurance based on what I can afford or need is a big plus for me.”

 Case study: renters insurance that gives the customer control6

 Jetty, a New York City-based InsurTech, aims to give customers more control over the sources of stress and friction in renting.
 It enables renters to swap their security deposit with a smaller, one-time fee of just 17.5 per cent of the deposit amount.
 Jetty also provides renters insurance and a deposit guarantee service.
 Cover is designed to be simple yet adjustable.
 Customers can tailor their cover around high-value items, such as electronics and art.

 The survey reiterates the point that in some major economies, renter's insurance is a market with considerable scope for expansion, as take-up is low.
 Across Australia, China, Italy and the UK, only 14 to 28 per cent of respondents have this cover.
 This gap may widen.
 Renting was on the rise before the COVID-19 pandemic and this trend is likely to be accelerated due to the current economic downturn.7